-Based on the literature reviewed, the broad analytical framework used for organizing the reflections about technological capability of Brazilian firms supplying to the Aeronautic Sector is shown in figure 1.
+Based on the literature reviewed, the broad analytical framework used for organizing the reflections about the innovative behaviour of Brazilian firms supplying to the Aeronautic Sector is shown in figure 1.
 At the centre of our reflections we consider the relationship between technological change (left side) and technological capability accumulation (right side).
 In fact, technological change is related to the level of technological capability of firms and to their linkages with other firms and research institutions (Lall, 1992; Fransman, 1984).
-In fact, we move further the understanding of a sectoral system of innovation by focusing in the co-evolution of technological change, technological capability and linkages between suppliers, buyers and research institutions.
-We have also attempted to make the connections between those three elements of the sectoral system.